jotd666/xevious/readme.md

 PROGRESS:

-The core transcode is complete, except for a few minor bugs.
+The core transcode is 100% complete.
+A few bugs remain outstanding.
 There is also currently no provision for sound in the core (TBD).

-The Neo Geo target is essentially playable on an emulator and also on real hardware (tested on an AES with NeoSD cartridge).
+The Neo Geo target is playable on an emulator and also on real hardware (tested on an AES with NeoSD cartridge).
+Current development phase is gameplay bug fixes.
+Sound will come next.

 The Amiga target is early WIP.